Anastasia Shevchenko

 Anastasia Nukzarievna Shevchenko (Анастасия Нукзариевна Шевченко; born 23 October 1979) is a Russian public figure and civil activist.
-She is the first person in Russia to have a criminal case brought against her on charges of participating in an "undesirable" organisation under Russian Federation law.
+She is the first person in Russia to have a criminal case brought against her on charges of participating in an "undesirable" organisation under Russian law.
 She was recognised as a political prisoner and a prisoner of conscience.

 On 18 February 2021 Shevchenko was found guilty and received a suspended sentence of 4 years of imprisonment(later it was reduced to 3 years).
-In August 2022 Shevchenko informed that she had left Russia and moved to Vilnus.
+In August 2022 Shevchenko informed that she had left Russia and moved to Vilnius.
 After that she was declared a fugitive for "evading the punishment".

 Biography

-Anastasia Shevchenko's father, Nugzari Sukhitashvili, served in the military and her mother, Tamara Gryaznova, taught Russian language and literature.
+Anastasia Shevchenko's father, Nugzari Sukhitashvili, was a Georgian who served in the Soviet military and her mother, Tamara Gryaznova, taught Russian language and literature.
 Shevchenko was born in the village of Dzhida in the Dzhidinsky district of Buryatia.
 She met her future husband, Alexander Shevchenko in Jida and graduated from the Irkutsk State Linguistic University with the highest award.
 She and her family moved to the village of Egorlykskaya in the Rostov region after her eldest daughter, Alina, was born.
 Her second daughter, Vlada, and son, Misha, were born there.
 Shevchenko started to work for the local news as a journalist and was a member of the Communist Party of the Russian Federation for some time.
 On 5 November 2010, during the massacre in the village of Kuschevskaya, Shevchenko's friend Vladimir Mironenko and his family were brutally murdered.
 After her son was born, Shevchenko left with her husband and got involved in civil activism.

 Over the years, Shevchenko worked as the head of the television broadcasting department for MUP RT Zarya and as the senior inspector of the organisational and territorial division of the Election Commission for the Rostov region.

 From 2017 to February 2018, she was the coordinator of the Rostov branch of the Open Russia Movement.
 During the presidential elections in 2018, Anastasia Shevchenko headed the regional headquarters of Ksenia Sobchak's campaign and headed the regional branch of the Civil Initiative Party.
 Shevchenko was elected to the Federal Council of the Open Russia Movement at the Movement's annual conference on 25 March 2018.
 In January 2018, Anastasia Shevchenko was detained for putting up election ads in support of Sobchak.

 In June 2018, she became one of the authors and activists campaigning against the pension reform which was entitled "They’ve stolen everything but our underpants".